Chasing Whereabouts

 Flying to Spain with your drone: important regulations to follow

-If you are flying to Spain with your drone, it is important to follow the regulations established for importing a drone.
-These regulations include registering the drone with AESA and obtaining approval from the agency before use.
+If you are flying to Spain with your drone, check AESA's cross-border and third-country guidance before your trip.
+Depending on your operator status and flight type, you may need registration, pilot competency proof, or authorization for higher-risk operations.
 It is also essential to check with your airline about the regulations for carrying drone batteries on flights.
-In conclusion, flying a drone in Spain requires compliance with the country’s rules and regulations.
+In conclusion, flying a drone in Spain requires compliance with the country's rules and regulations.
 Drone operators must also prioritize the safety of people and property above all else.
 Being knowledgeable of the laws and regulations before flying a drone in Spain can ensure a safe and successful flight.

 What are the general rules for flying a drone in Spain?